 How to Prepare Your Dog for Natural Disasters

 First and foremost.
 Recall, recall, recall.
 You have to be able to take the dog with you wherever you’re going.
 And you’ll lose precious time trying to retrieve them when you have to run out the door or barricade yourself in an interior room with no windows or the basement.
-Obviously you won’t be able to practice with them in the face of disaster but you can drill them in other highly distracting environments such as super high value treats, in the presence of other animals or people, or with fake noises (sirens, thunder etc).
+Obviously you won’t be able to practice with them in the face of disaster but you can drill them in other highly distracting environments such as super high value treats, in the presence of other animals or people, or with (sirens, thunder etc).
 I regularly practice recall with Mr. N where he has to avoid temptations like squirrels and playing with other dogs.
 Recall is a life skill and should be practiced throughout the dog’s life.

 Thankfully, we’ve never had to evacuate so far but I have seen Mr. N’s reaction to fire.
 A business across the street caught on fire and I was standing outside with many of the neighbors watching the firefighters.
 Mr. N vehemently disapproved and demanded that we move away from the fire immediately unlike the happy Golden who wagged her tail and was perfectly content to watch the fire.
 I have no doubt that come emergency, he would be the first one out the door.
 Probably would wake me up too.

 The more positive experiences your dog has with various things, places and people, the better.
 Evacuation means that your dog will come into close contact with large crowds of people, other dogs and animals and loud noises.
 They might have to ride on public transit or even on a helicopter.

 I make a habit of taking Mr. N with me everywhere that I can and he’s largely immune to weird experiences.
 Because we do live in Portland after all.
 Mr. N has curled up and gone to sleep on booth tables at pet expos amidst the presence of other dogs, cats, and the odd llama.
 So he will probably settle down after a little while even in a crowded shelter.